 5. You can complete your requirements in less than 6 months

 Well, maybe!
 It depends on how much of the requirement you’ve already met when you decide to pursue the credential!

 For example, when I decided to earn my IBCLC certification, I had already accrued thousands and thousands of hours while taking care of breastfeeding mothers and babies.
-And, I had already completed all of my health science courses.
-So, the only thing I had to complete was my lactation-specific training.
+And, I had already completed all of my health sciences courses.
+So, the only thing I had to complete was my lactation specific training.